An accessible introduction to the unifying principles of ecology through the exploration of urban ecosystems.

 Anbieter: CitiRetail, Stevenage, Vereinigtes Königreich

 Hardcover.
 Zustand: new.
 Hardcover.
 As humans have come to dominate the earth, the ideal of studying and teaching ecology in pristine ecosystems has become impossible to achieve.
 Our planet is now a mosaic of ecosystems ranging from the relatively undisturbed to the completely built, with the majority of people living in urban environments.
 This accessible introduction to the principles of urban ecology provides students with the tools they need to understand these increasingly important urban ecosystems.
 It builds upon the themes of habitat modification and resource use to demonstrate how multiple ecological processes interact in cities and how human activity initiates chains of unpredictable unintended ecological consequences.
 Broad principles are supported throughout by detailed examples from around the world and a comprehensive list of readings from the primary literature.
 Questions, exercises and laboratories at the end of each chapter encourage discussion, hands-on study, active learning, and engagement with the world outside the classroom window.
 This book provides the tools students need to understand how urban ecosystems work.
 It uses a comparative approach that is ideal for students new to the field, demonstrating that ecological mechanisms, rather than simple rules, are the key to understanding how ecological principles play out in cities around the world.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Bestandsnummer des Verkäufers 9780521769846

 Anzahl: 1 verfügbar